 Figure 10.
-Difference of precipitation percentiles for the four target regions, for winter in (a) winter and for summer (b) summer.
-The grey-shaded area corresponds to a the 95% confidence interval under the null hypothesis that the two precipitation distributions for HIST and RCP85 do not differ.
-Exemplarily, the This confidence interval is only shown for the region-MED; the confidence intervals for the other regions fall-it falls within the one for MED.
+Difference of precipitation percentiles for the four target regions, for winter (a) and for summer (b).
+The grey-shaded area corresponds to a 95% confidence interval under the null hypothesis that the two precipitation distributions for HIST and RCP85 do not differ.
+Exemplarily, the confidence interval is shown for the region MED; the confidence intervals for the other regions fall within the one for MED.
 The confidence interval is calculated based on a resampling approach (see text for details).
 Note the different vertical axis scales in the two panels.